Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ### You are developing an application.
 The application source has multiple branches.
 You make several changes to a branch used for experimentation.
 You need to update the main branch to capture the changes made to the experimentation branch and override the history of the Git repository.
 Which Git option should you use?

-- [ ] Rebase
+- [ ] Rebase.
-- [ ] Fetch
+- [ ] Fetch.
-- [x] Merge
+- [x] Merge.
-- [ ] Push
+- [ ] Push.

-### Note: This question is part of a series of questions that present the same scenario.
-Each question in the series contains a unique solution that might meet the stated goals.
-Some question sets might have more than one correct solution, while others might not have a correct solution.
-After you answer a question in this section, you will NOT be able to return to it.
-As a result, these questions will not appear in the review screen.
-You plan to update the Azure DevOps strategy of your company.
-You need to identify the following issues as they occur during the company’s development process: Licensing violations Prohibited libraries Solution: You implement pre-deployment gates.
+### You plan to update the Azure DevOps strategy of your company.
+You need to identify the following issues as they occur during the company's development process: Licensing violations Prohibited libraries.
+Solution: You implement pre-deployment gates.
 Does this meet the goal?

-- [ ] Yes
+- [ ] Yes.
-- [x] No
+- [x] No.

-### Note: This question is part of a series of questions that present the same scenario.
-Each question in the series contains a unique solution that might meet the stated goals.
-Some question sets might have more than one correct solution, while others might not have a correct solution.
-After you answer a question in this section, you will NOT be able to return to it.
-As a result, these questions will not appear in the review screen.
-You plan to update the Azure DevOps strategy of your company.
-You need to identify the following issues as they occur during the company’s development process: Licensing violations Prohibited libraries Solution: You implement automated security testing.
+### You plan to update the Azure DevOps strategy of your company.
+You need to identify the following issues as they occur during the company's development process: Licensing violations Prohibited libraries.
+Solution: You implement automated security testing.
 Does this meet the goal?

-- [ ] Yes
+- [ ] Yes.
-- [x] No
+- [x] No.

 ### You use a Git repository in Azure Repos to manage the source code of a web application.
 Developers commit changes directly to the master branch.
 You need to implement a change management procedure that meets the following requirements: The master branch must be protected, and new changes must be built in the feature branches first.
 Changes must be reviewed and approved by at least one release manager before each merge.
 Changes must be brought into the master branch by using pull requests.
 What should you configure in Azure Repos?

-- [x] branch policies of the master branch.
+- [x] Branch policies of the master branch.
 - [ ] Services in Project Settings.
-- [ ] Deployment pools in Project Settings
+- [ ] Deployment pools in Project Settings.
-- [ ] branch security of the master branch
+- [ ] Branch security of the master branch.

-### Note: This question is part of a series of questions that present the same scenario.
-Each question in the series contains a unique solution that might meet the stated goals.
-Some question sets might have more than one correct solution, while others might not have a correct solution.
-After you answer a question in this section, you will NOT be able to return to it.
-As a result, these questions will not appear in the review screen.
-You plan to update the Azure DevOps strategy of your company.
-You need to identify the following issues as they occur during the company’s development process: Licensing violations Prohibited libraries Solution: You implement continuous integration.
+### You plan to update the Azure DevOps strategy of your company.
+You need to identify the following issues as they occur during the company's development process: Licensing violations Prohibited libraries Solution: You implement continuous integration.
 Does this meet the goal?

-- [x] Yes
+- [x] Yes.
-- [ ] No
+- [ ] No.

-### HOTSPOT You plan to create alerts that will be triggered based on the page load performance of a home page.
+### You plan to create alerts that will be triggered based on the page load performance of a home page.
 You have the Application Insights log query shown in the following exhibit.
-Use the drop-down menus to select the answer choice that completes each statement based on the information presented in the graphic.
-NOTE: Each correct selection is worth one point.
-Hot Area:

 ![Question 568](images/question568.jpg)